John 21: 17: Jesus asked him the third time, "Do you love me?"

 Jesus said, "Feed my sheep."

 MIPC's Mission Committee is a very active committee!
 We plan events to fundraise for our chosen mission projects, we embark on mission trips both in and out of the U.S.A., and we meet monthly to determine where to focus our energies.
-Here are our most recent committee updates:
+Here are some of our favorite projects:

 Madagascar–This is the second year of our three-year commitment to Madagascar.
-The annual BIRP Mission Conference usually scheduled for February took place last October due to the availability of speakers.
-Please continue to pray for the people of Madagascar, our PCUSA partner church—The Church of Jesus Christ “FJKM,” and our mission co-workers (missionaries) Dr. Daniel and Elizabeth Turk and Jan Heckler.
-Dr. Turk focuses on a fruit tree project and agriculture while his wife works in the medical field specifically targeting Aids.
+The annual BIRP Mission Conference will take place again in February of 2019.
+Please continue to pray for the people of Madagascar, our PCUSA partner church—The Church of Jesus Christ “FJKM,” and our mission co-workers Dr. Daniel and Elizabeth Turk and Jan Heckler.
+Dr. Turk focuses on a fruit tree project and agriculture while his wife works in the medical field specifically targeting HIV/AIDS.
 Jan Heckler’s work is in the field of education/training teachers--“Teaching Methods That Really Work.”

-Family Promise – Many of you had the opportunity in a worship service in December to hear Tara Pagliarini speak about Family Promise, a program helping families transition from homelessness to independence.
+Family Promise – This is a program helping families transition from homelessness to independence.
 (Click here for their website.)
-On that same day three families including six children ranging in age from 4 months to 14 years were served dinner by MIPC volunteers at Riverside Presbyterian.
-In addition, volunteers from MIPC hosted families at Grace Methodist in January.
+MIPC partners with Riverside Presbyterian and Grace Methodist to furnish meals and host families.
 Would you like to participate in these very rewarding experiences by either providing and serving a meal or hosting?
 If so, contact the church office for more information.

-2 Cents Per Meal – On the second Sunday, February 11, your donations can be placed in one of the cans in the narthex or in a pew envelope marking it “2 cents per meal.”
+2 Cents Per Meal – On the second Sunday of every month, your donations can be placed in one of the cans in the narthex or in the specially marked pew envelope.
+These funds go to local, national and international hunger programs.
 Cans for your family to take home are available so that your change can conveniently be dropped in the can each day.
 What a wonderful habit to develop to help feed the hungry!